supabase/wrappers/README.md

 ## Limitations

-- Windows is not supported, that limitation inherits from `pgx`.
+- Windows is not supported, that limitation inherits from [pgx](https://github.com/tcdi/pgx).
 - Currently only supports PostgreSQL v14.

 ## Contribution